Generic Name: ritonavir (ri-TOE-na-vir)

 Use of Norvir capsules along with certain other medicines (eg, certain antiarrhythmics, certain sleep medicines, ergot medicines) may cause severe and possibly life-threatening side effects.
 Inform your doctor and pharmacist of all prescription and over-the-counter medicine that you are taking before taking Norvir capsules.

-Norvir capsules is used for:
+Norvir capsules are used for:

 Treating HIV in combination with other medicines.

 Norvir capsules are an HIV protease inhibitor.
 It works by blocking the growth of HIV.

 - you are allergic to any ingredient in Norvir capsules